corbt/react-native-keep-awake/README.md

 # DEPRECATION NOTICE

-This package has been deprecated in favor of https://www.npmjs.com/package/expo-keep-awake.
-That package does everything this one does and is maintained by the excellent Expo team.
+This package has been deprecated.
+Please try either:
+* https://www.npmjs.com/package/expo-keep-awake This package matches functionality and is maintained by the excellent Expo team.
+* https://www.npmjs.com/package/@sayem314/react-native-keep-awake.
+This package is an up to date fork and does not require Expo.

 # END DEPRECATION NOTICE